 Projection, together with occlusion in a 2D image, provide a viewer with information about the 3D spatial relationship between scene objects.
+Loosely speaking, projection relates objects in a left-right, top-bottom sense orthogonal to the viewing direction, while occlusion gives us depth ordering.
 Linear perspective, besides being a good approximation to the human visual system, is able to provide us with depth information in 2D without the need for occlusion.
 Artists expressing 3D scenes balance linear perspective with elements of style and the relative importance of scene objects to create projections that are both informative and aesthetically pleasing.